COVID-19 update: All of New Zealand is now at Red. More information.

 To enter the Master of Education (Digital Education) you will have been awarded or qualified for:

-If you do not have a Bachelor of Education or equivalent, you will need to supply a copy of your curriculum vitae.
-See below for more details.
+If you do not have a Bachelor of Education or equivalent, you will need to supply a copy of your curriculum vitae (CV).

 You will need to provide verified copies of all academic transcripts for studies taken at all universities other than Massey University.

-When you apply, you will choose either a research pathway (90-credit thesis) or a professional inquiry pathway (45 credits of courses).
+When you apply, you will choose either a research pathway or a coursework pathway

 To study this programme you must meet Massey University's English language standards.